BeeBM/Scissor-URL-Shortener/README.md

 - @types/supertest: Type definitions for supertest.
 - @types/yup: Type definitions for yup.
 - jest: JavaScript testing framework.
+- rimraf: A cross-platform tool for deleting files and directories.
+- copyfiles: Used in build scripts or development workflows to copy specific files or directories to a target location.
 - ts-jest: Typescript support in Jest for running tests and transpiling TypeScript code to JavaScript.
 - mongodb-memory-server: In-memory MongoDB server for testing.
 - supertest: Library for testing HTTP requests.